 Crohn’s Disease, Colitis, Diverticulitis, Celiac Disease, Cystic Fibrosis, chronic diarrhea, Autism, Depression, Obsessive-Compulsive Disorder, Schizophrenia, ADD, ADHD, Anxiety, Rheumatoid Arthritis, night-wakings, Eczema, non-anaphylactic allergies, food sensitivities, asthma, behavioural problems, learning disabilities, gas, bloating, Psoriasis, constipation, feeding difficulties (including “picky eating”), Colic, Reflux, Heartburn, Vomiting, Dyspraxia, Urinary and Fecal Incontinence, chronic ‘colds’, Malnutrition, stomach aches, stool abnormalities, and more.

 In the GAPS Guide, the diet is described as follows: “GAPS is based on the premise that a healthy balance of gut bacteria serves to protect and nourish the body.
 When the bacterial field becomes imbalanced, one of our first lines of defence becomes ineffective.
 Without protection, the gut wall is open to anything that comes along: fungi, viruses, environmental toxins, parasites, etc. Also, because food depends on bacteria for its processing, when the balance is off nutrients cannot effectively be accessed, never mind distributed throughout the body”.
-Another very helpful description is found in this online article.

 This is explained in depth in the GAPS book, and though it’s tempting to summarize the entire book for you, I’ll have to leave it there for now.
 If you think it all sounds like total hogwash, I challenge you to ask questions, and to follow our family as we blog about the journey.
 We may not have some of the more serious manifestations of GAPS, but it is my belief that we will see great improvement in our health, in multiple areas (I’ll post later more details on why I finally became convinced that this is what we had to do).